 The Most Effective Treatments

-There is no single most effective treatment method for drug addictions.
+There is no single most effective treatment method for drug addictions ( simple tips to recover and stay sober ).
 Instead, behavioral therapy used in combination with certain medications is the best way to ensure drug addiction recovery.
 Cognitive Behavior Therapy (CBT) has been used since the 1970s to help the addict’s recovery.
 Currently, CBT is the most popular and effective means of helping addicts overcome their addictions and avoid relapse.

 How CBT Works